Cheesy mustard mashed potato resting on a layer of sausage and onions in a rich gravy – this truly is the ULTIMATE sausage pie!

 Your Private Notes:

-If you’re looking for more glorious mashed potato pie recipes then check out my Shepherd’s Pie, Chicken & Bacon Pie and Cottage Pie recipes!
+If you’re looking for more glorious mashed potato pie recipes then check out my Fish Pie, Shepherd’s Pie, Chicken & Bacon Pie and Cottage Pie recipes!

 For more similar recipes check out these beauties too: